supdao/junoswap-asset-list/README.md

 These files are used by the Wasmswap interface to determine which assets are available and find relevant chain information.
 Direct links to these files should be configured in the Wasmswap env file.

+## Important Security Info

+Before adding any assets, query the contract and ensure it is instantiated from the proper byte code.
+The metadata should also be checked with `wasmd q wasm contract <contract-address>` to ensure an admin is not set as this could be users liquidity at risk.

 ## Token List

 This file determines the assets available.